 Our management is responsible for establishing and maintaining adequate internal control over financial reporting, as defined in Rule 13a-15(f) under the Securities Exchange Act of 1934, as amended.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.
 Our management assessed the effectiveness of our internal control over financial reporting as of December 31, 2016.
 In making this assessment, our management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control-Integrated Framework in 2013.
-Based on its assessment, management concluded that, as of December 31, 2016, our internal control over financial reporting as of December 31, 2016 has been audited by RSM US LLP, an independent registered public accounting firm.
+Based on its assessment, management concluded that, as of December 31, 2016, our internal control over financial reporting is effective based on those criteria.
+The effectiveness of our internal control over financial reporting as of December 31, 2016 has been audited by RSM US LLP, an independent registered public accounting firm.
 RSM US LLP has issued an attestation report on our internal control over financial reporting, which is included herein.